INGEOTEC/NLP-Course/topics/02TextProcessing.md

 ## Frequency of words

 The frequency of words in a document can be computed using a dictionary.
 A dictionary is a data structure that associates a keyword with a value.
-The following code uses a dictionary (`word`) to count the word frequencies of texts stored in a JSON format, each one per line.
+The following code uses a dictionary (variable `word`) to count the word frequencies of texts stored in a JSON format, each one per line.
 It uses the function `tweet_iterator` that iterates over the file, scanning one line at a time and converting the JSON into a dictionary where the keyword text contains the text.

 ```python
 from microtc.utils import tweet_iterator